← Back to blog

 GPT-3.5 and GPT-4 were not just model milestones.
 They reset user expectations for speed, fluency, and usefulness.

 The lesson was never “just use the latest model.”
-The lesson was: model jumps reward teams that can redesign the whole loop quickly.
+The lesson is: model jumps reward teams that can redesign the whole product loop quickly.